 Wire Transfer vs EFT

-Difference between Wire Transfer and EFT
+What is the difference between Wire Transfer and EFT?